danrl/kroppzeug/README.md

 * ``#kroppzeug_update`` Commands to execute when using the update function.
 Optional.
 * ``#kroppzeug_managed`` Set to 'true' to allow kroppzeug to list this server.

-``#kroppzeug_managed`` must be true if a host entry should be used and it also must be the last comment for a host entry, only this ensures correct parsing of the config file and host entries.
+Note: ``#kroppzeug_managed`` must be set to 'true' to enable a host entry.
+Furthermore, it must be the last of the comments for that host.

 ````
 Host cloud